Academic Catalog

 Hours: 1 lecture, 15 laboratory per week (192 total per quarter)

-Advisory: Enrollment subject to audition and instructor assignment; this course is included in the Production-Performance family of activity courses; not open to students with credit in THTR 49.
+Advisory: This course is included in the Production-Performance family of activity courses; not open to students with credit in THTR 49.

 Degree & Credit Status: Degree-Applicable Credit Course